-TO: BOARD OF DIRECTORS, Santa Cruz Metropolitan Transit District

-ATTN

-370 Encinal Street, Suite 100

-Santa Cruz, CA 95060

-1. Claimant's Name: KEN BAUER SCMTD IFGAL DEPT

-Claimant's Address/Post Office Box:

-Claimant's Phone Number:

-2. Address to which notices are to be sent:

-3. Occurrence: SC Metro Bus

-Date: 10/11/2006 Time: \$ 10 Am Place: Walnut & Cedar Aves SC.

-Circumstances of occurrence or transaction giving rise to claim: Vechicle was

-parked & disabled on Cedar Ave.
+TO: BOARD OF DIRECTORS, Santa Cruz Metropolitan Transit District ATTN 1.
+Claimant's Name: KEN BAUER SCMTD SCMTD IEGAL DEPT Claimant's Address/Post Office Box: 2.
+Claimant's Phone Number: Address to which notices are to be sent: Same 3.
+Occurrence: SC Metro Bus 4.
+Date: 10/11/2006 Time: ~ 10 AM Place: Walnut & Cedar Aves SC.
+Circumstances of occurrence or transaction giving rise to claim: Vechicle was Parked & disabled on Cedar Ave.
 SC Bus stopped & honked.
-My

-and extended into crosswalk, turn was difficult.
-I explained carwas digable

-& returned and Sat in Car.
-SC Bus attempted turn anyway and hit

-the te rear bumper, left side, with the side of the bus Bus did not stop

-4. General description of indebtedness, obligation, injury, damage, or loss incurred so far as

-т. is known: Damage to rear bumper.
+My air extended into crosswalk, then was difficult.
+I explained carvas digable & returned and Sat in car.
+SC Bus attempted turn anyway and hit the rear bumpler, left side with the side of the bus Bus did not stop General description of indebtedness, obligation, injury, damage, or loss incurred so far as is known: Damage to rear bumper.
 No injury.

-is known

-5. Name or names of public employees or employees causing injury, damage, or loss, if

-known: Not known.

-6. Amount claimed now
+5. Name or names of public employees or employees causing injury, damage, or loss, if known: Not known.
+6. Amount claimed now 7.
+1. C. Barre 11/20/2006 MANT'S SIGNATURE (or Company DATE sentative or Parent of Minor Claimant)

-Estimated amount of future loss, if known\$

-Basis of above computations: 1esses of two estimates attached.

-7. Basis of above computations: Lesses of two estimates attached.

-1. 1/4

-1/1/15

-(, L. )an 11/20/2006

-MANT'S SIGNATURE (or Company DATE

-Repres sentative or Parent of Minor Claimant)